NIH HEAL Initiative Expertise and Resources

 Novel Human Cell-Based Testing Platforms

 Traditionally, discovery of small molecule probes and drugs has begun with screens in cell-free systems or cell lines with heterologously expressed genes, often of non-human origin.
-While these platforms have value, they may identify compounds that do not reflect native human cellular physiology or disease, which have a high likelihood of failure at later stages of the translational process.
-The advent of induced pluripotent stem cell (iPSC) and 3-dimensional tissue printing technologies offers the opportunity to develop screening platforms that more accurately reflect human disease physiology and will allow the discovery of more robust and ultimately successful probe compounds and drugs for pain, addiction and overdose.
+Although these platforms have value, they may identify compounds that do not reflect native human cellular physiology or disease, which have a high likelihood of failure at later stages of the translational process.
+The advent of induced pluripotent stem cell (iPSC) and 3-D tissue printing technologies offers the opportunity to develop screening platforms that more accurately reflect human disease physiology and will allow the discovery of more robust and ultimately successful probe compounds and drugs for pain, addiction and overdose.

 iPSC-Derived Cell-Based Model Development

-Investigators with a desire to develop and characterize iPSC-derived cell types relevant to nociception (e.g., primary and associative pain pathways), addiction (e.g., reward pathways), and overdose should apply.
-Proposals in this space should focus on development, in-depth characterization and rigorous utilization of human iPSC-based assays related to modeling and reversing pain, addiction, and opioid overdose.
+Investigators with a desire to develop and characterize iPSC-derived cell types relevant to nociception (e.g., primary and associative pain pathways), addiction (e.g., reward pathways) and overdose should apply.
+Proposals in this space should focus on development, in-depth characterization and rigorous utilization of human iPSC–based assays related to modeling and reversing pain, addiction and opioid overdose.
 The NCATS Stem Cell Translation Laboratory has specialized expertise in development of robust, reproducible and scalable automated iPSC differentiation protocols and comprehensive cell characterization.
 Among the lab’s capabilities are:

-• Advanced imaging technologies (e.g., high-content confocal, calcium imaging, optogenetics) and data analysis for functional cell characterization, including longitudinal tracking of cell behaviors with multiple measurements over days, weeks or months;
+• Advanced imaging technologies (e.g., high-content confocal, calcium imaging, optogenetics) and data analysis for functional cell characterization, including longitudinal tracking of cell behaviors with multiple measurements over days, weeks or months

-• High-throughput electrophysiology methods (e.g., high-density multi-electrode arrays [26,400 electrodes/well]) to streamline monitoring of electrical activity at high spatiotemporal resolution;
+• High-throughput electrophysiology methods (e.g., high-density multi-electrode arrays [26,400 electrodes/well]) to streamline monitoring of electrical activity at high spatiotemporal resolution

-• Measurement of cell signaling pathways, metabolism and specific targets (e.g., cyclic AMP, PKA activity, CREB phosphorylation, energy metabolism);
+• Measurement of cell signaling pathways, metabolism and specific targets (e.g., cyclic AMP, PKA activity, CREB phosphorylation, energy metabolism)

-• Access to large numbers of iPSC-derived sensory neurons (nociceptors), neuronal subtypes (e.g., GABAergic, glutamatergic, dopaminergic), and astrocytes in chemically defined conditions already extant in the lab.
+• Access to large numbers of iPSC-derived sensory neurons (nociceptors), neuronal subtypes (e.g., GABAergic, glutamatergic, dopaminergic) and astrocytes in chemically defined conditions already extant in the lab

 Pharmacological Probe Development